 Duke Integrative Medicine’s Mindfulness-Based Stress Reduction Program (MBSR) is a method of using meditation and yoga to simply notice what is appearing and reduce stress.
 It is based on the ancient practice of mindfulness, which is about simply noticing the sensory aliveness of what is appearing and enjoying the richness of living.
-I enrolled in this class in 2005 and believe this to be an excellent program.
+I enrolled and completed this class in 2005 and believe this to be an excellent program.

 The program was originally introduced in 1979 by Dr. Jon Kabat-Zinn at the University of Massachusetts Medical Center to merge mindfulness meditation and yoga in a form of complementary medicine to promote healing and reduce pre- and post-operative pain and stress as well as a treat all forms of anxiety, panic, PTSD, and stress-related illnesses.
 To highlight the basics of the program: